libaudioverse/libaudioverse/cla_markdown/ecaa.md

 You confirm that:

-\(a) You have the legal authority to enter into this Agreement.
+a) You have the legal authority to enter into this Agreement.

-\(b) You own the Copyright and patent claims covering the Contribution which are required to grant the rights under Section 2.
+b) You or Your Affiliates own the Copyright and patent claims covering the Contribution which are required to grant the rights under Section 2.

-\(c) The grant of rights under Section 2 does not violate any grant of rights which You have made to third parties, including Your employer.
-If You are an employee, You have had Your employer approve this Agreement or sign the Entity version of this document.
-If You are less than eighteen years old, please have Your parents or guardian sign the Agreement.
+c) The grant of rights under Section 2 does not violate any grant of rights which You or Your Affiliates have made to third parties.

-\(d) You have followed the instructions in http://github.com/camlorn/libaudioverse/contributing.md, if You do not own the Copyright in the entire work of authorship Submitted.
+d) You have followed the instructions in http://github.com/camlorn/libaudioverse/contributing.md, if You do not own the Copyright in the entire work of authorship Submitted.